mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 # Simple Tree View - Customization

-<p class="description">Learn how to customize the Tree View component.</p>
+<p class="description">Learn how to customize the simple version of the Tree View component.</p>

 ## Basics

 ### Custom icons

 Use the `defaultCollapseIcon`, `defaultExpandIcon`, and `defaultEndIcon` props to customize the Tree View icons.
-You can use either icon libraries, such as [Material Icons](/material-ui/material-icons/), or create your own.
+The demo below shows how to add icons using both an existing icon library, such as [Material Icons](/material-ui/material-icons/), and creating an icon from scratch using Material UI's [SVG Icon component](/material-ui/icons/#svgicon).

 {{"demo": "CustomIcons.js", "defaultCodeOpen": false}}